Dear CSAMS Families,

 In partnership with you,

-Dina Barnaby
+Dina M Barnaby

 College Board exams are state-mandated for all public-school students.
 These are important exams for our students.
 The SAT/PSAT and M-STEP are conducted digitally.
 The testing schedule below outlines the dates we will be administering these exams.
 Each exam will begin promptly at 9:00 AM, so students need to arrive no later than 8:45 AM.